vadimpopa/Ux.field.Multiselect/README.md

 Multiselect field for Sencha Touch 2.1.

+As I didn't like available extensions, I've extended Ext.field.Select widget and added the multiselect feature.
 Works as a single or multi select field.
+So far only for tablets screens.

-Extends Ext.field.Select but also you can easyly take the missing code from Ext.field.Select and create an independent Ux.field.Multiselect widget which will extend from Ext.field.Text.
+It can easily extend Ext.field.Text if to take the missing code from Ext.field.Select and add it to Ux.field.Multiselect.

 Usage
 ```javascript